bobqywei/curiosity-driven-exploration/README.md

 # Curiosity Driven Exploration
 ### Department of Computer Science, University of Waterloo
 This is the source code for our work, Motivating Exploration in Reinforcement Learning.
-Our code is written using Pytorch, including the first implementation of the ICM module in Pytorch. **Supplementary videos** of our agents interacting in different OpenAI Gym environments can be found [here](https://drive.google.com/drive/folders/1afjQFvrJse2phQuTrLDE0FhVifQKpM2K?usp=sharing)!
+Our code is written using Pytorch, including the first implementation of the ICM module in Pytorch.

+### Project Report
+- Our report for this work can be found [here](paper/main.pdf)!

+### Supplementary Materials
+- Supplementary videos of our agents interacting in different OpenAI Gym environments can be found [here](https://drive.google.com/drive/folders/1afjQFvrJse2phQuTrLDE0FhVifQKpM2K?usp=sharing)!

 ## Code References
 - https://pathak22.github.io/noreward-rl/ </br>